 Authors retain copyright of the content they produce with limited rights granted to Atlanta Studies.
 Atlanta Studies is freely available to individuals and institutions.
 There are no charges to submit work to the journal.

-Anna Joo Kim is an Assistant Professor of City and Regional Planning at Georgia Institute of Technology.
+Anna Joo Kim is Assistant Professor of City Planning in the School Public Affairs at San Diego State University.
 Her research examines the blurred boundaries between informal and formal jobs for low wage immigrant workers, and how these semi-formal employment arrangements translate into strategies for local economic growth in ethnic neighborhoods.
 Dr. Kim teaches community and workforce development, planning for immigrant communities in the Atlanta region, and other courses on social, economic, and environmental justice.

 Matt Graci, Editorial Associate (2017-2018)